 I’ve got so used to period dramas about sharply witty women having intelligent conversations amongst themselves under concealing parasols, that I can’t imagine what would happen if I came across a dreary film all about ballrooms and bonnets.

 I’d probably burst my stays from all that bosom-hoiking and I would expect any good Victorian liberal man nearby to let out a supportive harrumph.

-A Quiet Passion is, luckily, another gem, where the American poet Emily Dickinson (a riveting Cynthia Nixon) and her sister Vinnie (a warmly funny Jennifer Ehle) bat bon mots back and forth like a (mostly good natured) high-level tennis match; though it’s wit with a barb, and increasingly an acceptable outlet for anger.
+A Quiet Passion is, luckily, another gem, where the American poet Emily Dickinson (an absolutely riveting Cynthia Nixon) and her sister Vinnie (a warmly funny Jennifer Ehle) bat bon mots back and forth like a (mostly good natured) high-level tennis match; though it’s wit with a barb, and increasingly an acceptable outlet for anger.